shieldproject/shield/docs/API.md

   an internal error occurred and should be investigated by the site administrators

-- **Unable to update storage system**: an internal error occurred and should be investigated by the site administrators

 - **Unable to delete storage system**: an internal error occurred and should be investigated by the site administrators